← Back to blog

 Standout strengths:

-Native Salesforce Data Cloud access Pre-built Sales and Service agents Enterprise data security Seamless human handoff
+Native Salesforce Data Cloud access Pre-built Sales and Service agents Enterprise data security Smooth human handoff

 Trade-offs: